Gayatrisin123/SkyStream/README.md

 ![image](https://github.com/user-attachments/assets/e94abf2c-d044-4c41-ab7f-099f781fd607)

 ## Contributing 🤝
 Sorry But this project not welcome Contributions!
-Yes u gave a Feedback and Suggestion via raising the PR's.
+Yes u gave a Feedback and Suggestion via raising the [Issues](https://github.com/UjjwalSaini07/SkyStream/issues/new?template=Blank+issue).

 ## Feedback 💬
 If you have any feedback, please reach out to us at [Mail](ujjwalsaini0007+skystream@gmail.com).